Deval1807/Online-Grocery-Microservices/README.md

 # Backend for Online Grocery Applicaion (Microservice Architecture)

 This is a backend project for an online grocery shopping application designed using microservice architecture.
-The application consists of three main microservices: Customer, Products, and Shopping, with secure authentication, and seamless inter-service communication through RabbitMQ.
+The application consists of three main microservices: Customer, Products, and Shopping, with secure authentication, and seamless inter-service communication through RabbitMQ as a message broker for better consistancy in Data.
+The Project also uses Nginx for efficient Reverse Proxy.

 The Entire Application is containerized by levaraging Docker and Deployed on AWS.